Xevmescrige/Scholar-Bowl-Scoring-Tool/README.md

 [PROTEST] - This button will bring up a dialog prompting you about protests
 ```
 On the screen itself, there are buttons corresponding to each player.
 When a player buzzes in, click the button corresponding to their name.
 If the question goes dead (if either zero or one team answers), click the
 [NEXT QUESTION -->] button.
-//////////TO BE CONTINUED

 However, if both teams answer incorrectly, the tool will automatically progress to the next question.

+If you find that you have made an error in a question, you may click the [<-- PREVIOUS QUESTION] button until you've returned to the erroneous question and make the adjustment.
+A correct or power answer will override any other correct/powers in for that question, and a neg will override any negs for that question.
+Any answer will override all other values for that question for the answering team.
+For example, if Team A's player 3 has answered incorrectly (no neg), and you correct it so that Team A's player 1 powered, Team A player 3 will no longer have that incorrect mark and any other correct/powers for that question will be overridden.

 ## Built With